iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Create

 To generate a new DID, the method described in [generation](#generation) must be followed.
-A basic DID Document must be created that includes the public key used in the DID creation process as an `verificationMethod`.
+A basic DID Document must be created that includes the public key used in the DID creation process as a `verificationMethod`.
 This DID Document must be formatted as an Integration DID message and published to an IOTA Tangle on the index generated out of the public key used in the DID creation process.

 ### Read